atharva-p/guides/gitGuide.md

 ## Pulling changes

 `git pull` is a combination of `git fetch` followed by `git merge`.
-A pull command to the a branch (let's say main) will be made of the following
+A pull command to the a branch (let's say main) will be internally made of the following commands

 ```
 git fetch origin main